-Glory strives to prevent and avoid operational risks and mitigate losses in times of disasters, ensuring the safety of stakeholder positions.
+Glory strives to avoidoperational risks and mitigate losses in times of disasters, ensuring the safety of stakeholder positions.

 Glory has established the Risk Management Committee, chaired by the president, to maintain and strengthen risk management for the entire Glory Group.
-The Glory Group regularly conducts risk assessments and works mainly with predetermined divisions and individuals responsible for each risk item to implement precautionary measures against risks during normal times and to secure and improve a system that can respond promptly in times of crisis.
-The committee discusses measures based on the results of these assessments.
-A summary of the discussion is regularly reported to the Board of Directors.
+The Glory Group conducts risk assessments periodically,then works with the divisions and individuals responsible for each risk item to regularly implement precautionary measures ,while establishing a system that can respond promptly in times of crisis.
+The committee discusses measures based on the results of these assessments,and a summary of the discussion is reported to the Board of Directors on a regular basis.

-Moreover, in preparation for contingencies, we have strengthened our response to potential damage to important network systems that have a major impact on business continuity, introduced a safety confirmation system, installed satellite phones at main business sites, stocked supplies of food and water, and regularly conduct disaster drills to ensure the effectiveness of our disaster countermeasures.
+In preparation for contingencies, we have strengthened our countermeasures against potential damage to important network systems that have a major impact on business continuity, expaninded a safety confirmation system coverd companies, installed satellite phones at main business sites, and stocked supplies of food and water.
+In addition, we regularly conduct disaster drills to ensure the effectiveness of our disaster countermeasures.

-For the purpose of safely and appropriately handling the information assets of our customers, departments concerned with offering systems solutions and services, such as the GCAN Center (Glory Card and Network Center: information processing center), have acquired ISO 27001 certification, the international standard for information security.
+For the purpose of safely and appropriately handling the information assets of our customers, departments concerned with offering systems solutions and services, such as the Servise Connect Center (Information processing center), have acquired ISO 27001 certification, the international standard for information security.

 We have introduced an entrance and exit management system with ID cards or facial recognition along with a key management system to strictly control access and automatically save records.

 We also ensure the continuous operation of the IT infrastructure by installing equipment such as private power generators and a UPS (uninterruptible power system).

 We respond to constantly changing technologies and social circumstances and conduct level-based employee training to prevent information security breaches.